nFerrar/Iter/README.md

 - picking up
 - dropping

-and they can be limited to running once or infinitly.
-Numbered running still to come.
+and they can be limited to running once or a set number of times.
+Or infintly.

 A limitation of the events system is that currently each action can only be performed once per event, however this can be cicumvented as events can trigger other events.

 Three types of things!